ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## Crediting

-If you found this tool useful and used it in a publication, please consider citing reference [4].
-You can also cite [3] as well, but citing [4] is sufficient.
-Additionally, if you want to use the measurements presented in [4], feel free to do so and reference [5].
+If you found this useful and used it in a publication, please consider citing reference [4].
+You can also cite [3], but citing [4] is sufficient.
+In addition, if you want to use the measurements, feel free to do so and cite [5].

 ## References

-* [1] Z. Hatab, M. Gadringer and W. Bösch, "Improving The Reliability of The Multiline TRL Calibration Algorithm," 2022 98th ARFTG Microwave Measurement Conference (ARFTG), 2022, pp. 1-5, doi: [10.1109/ARFTG52954.2022.9844064](http://dx.doi.org/10.1109/ARFTG52954.2022.9844064).
+[1] Z. Hatab, M. Gadringer and W. Bösch, "Improving The Reliability of The Multiline TRL Calibration Algorithm," 2022 98th ARFTG Microwave Measurement Conference (ARFTG), 2022, pp. 1-5, doi: [10.1109/ARFTG52954.2022.9844064](http://dx.doi.org/10.1109/ARFTG52954.2022.9844064).

-* [2] M. Zeier, J. Hoffmann, and M. Wollensack, “Metas.unclib–a measurement uncertainty calculator for advanced problems,” Metrologia, vol. 49, no. 6, pp. 809–815, nov 2012, doi: [10.1088/0026-1394/49/6/809](http://dx.doi.org/10.1088/0026-1394/49/6/809).
+[2] M. Zeier, J. Hoffmann, and M. Wollensack, “Metas.unclib–a measurement uncertainty calculator for advanced problems,” Metrologia, vol. 49, no. 6, pp. 809–815, nov 2012, doi: [10.1088/0026-1394/49/6/809](http://dx.doi.org/10.1088/0026-1394/49/6/809).
 METAS website: [https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html](https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html)

-* [3] Z. Hatab, M. Gadringer, and W. Bösch, "Propagation of Measurement and Model Uncertainties through Multiline TRL Calibration," 2022 Conference on Precision Electromagnetic Measurements (CPEM), Wellington, New Zealand, 2022, pp. 1-2, , doi: *I will update when available*. e-print: [https://arxiv.org/abs/2206.10209](https://arxiv.org/abs/2206.10209)
+[3] Z. Hatab, M. Gadringer, and W. Bösch, "Propagation of Measurement and Model Uncertainties through Multiline TRL Calibration," 2022 Conference on Precision Electromagnetic Measurements (CPEM), Wellington, New Zealand, 2022, pp. 1-2, , doi: *I will update when available*. e-print: [https://arxiv.org/abs/2206.10209](https://arxiv.org/abs/2206.10209)

-* [4] Z. Hatab, M. Gadringer, and W. Bösch, "Propagation of Linear Uncertainties through Multiline Thru-Reflect-Line Calibration," e-print: [https://arxiv.org/abs/2301.09126](https://arxiv.org/abs/2301.09126)
+[4] Z. Hatab, M. E. Gadringer, and W. Bösch, "Propagation of Linear Uncertainties through Multiline Thru-Reflect-Line Calibration," in _IEEE Transactions on Instrumentation and Measurement_, vol. 72, pp. 1-9, 2023, doi: [10.1109/TIM.2023.3296123](http://dx.doi.org/10.1109/TIM.2023.3296123).

-* [5] Z. Hatab, "Linear Uncertainty Propagation in Multiline TRL Calibration: Dataset and Code".
+[5] Z. Hatab, "Linear Uncertainty Propagation in Multiline TRL Calibration: Dataset and Code".
 Graz University of Technology, Jan.
 22, 2023. doi: [10.3217/gvzyw-1ea97](http://dx.doi.org/10.3217/gvzyw-1ea97)

 ## About the license